Baroque: French Baroque

 Baroque in France developed quite differently from the ornate and dramatic local versions of Baroque from Italy, Spain and the rest of Europe.
 It appears severe, more detached and restrained by comparison, preempting Neoclassicism and the architecture of the Enlightenment.
 Unlike Italian buildings, French Baroque buildings have no broken pediments or curvilinear façades.
 Even religious buildings avoided the intense spatial drama one finds in the work of Borromini.
 The style is closely associated with the works built for Louis XIV (reign 1643–1715), and because of this, it is also known as the Louis XIV style.
-Louis XIV invited the master of Baroque, Bernini, to submit a design for the new wing of the Louvre, but rejected it in favor of a more classical design by Claude Perrault and Louis Le Vau.
+Louis XIV invited the master of Baroque, Bernini, to submit a design for the new east wing of the Louvre, but rejected it in favor of a more classical design by Claude Perrault and Louis Le Vau.

-The main architects of the style included François Mansart (1598–1666), Pierre Le Muet (Church of Val-de-Grace, 1645–1665) and Louis Le Vau (Vaux-le-Vicomte, 1657–1661).
+The main architects of the style included François Mansart (1598–1666), Pierre Le Muet (Church of Val-de-Grâce, 1645–1665) and Louis Le Vau (Vaux-le-Vicomte, 1657–1661).
 Mansart was the first architect to introduce Baroque styling, principally the frequent use of an applied order and heavy rustication, into the French architectural vocabulary.
 The mansard roof was not invented by Mansart, but it has become associated with him, as he used it frequently.

 The major royal project of the period was the expansion of Palace of Versailles, begun in 1661 by Le Vau with decoration by the painter Charles Le Brun.
 The gardens were designed by André Le Nôtre specifically to complement and amplify the architecture.
 The Galerie des Glaces (Hall of Mirrors), the centerpiece of the château, with paintings by Le Brun, was constructed between 1678 and 1686.
 Mansart completed the Grand Trianon in 1687.
-The chapel, designed by de Cotte, was finished in 1710.
+The chapel, designed by Robert de Cotte, was finished in 1710.
 Following the death of Louis XIV, Louis XV added the more intimate Petit Trianon and the highly ornate theatre.
 The fountains in the gardens were designed to be seen from the interior, and to add to the dramatic effect.
 The palace was admired and copied by other monarchs of Europe, particularly Peter the Great of Russia, who visited Versailles early in the reign of Louis XV, and built his own version at Peterhof Palace near Saint Petersburg, between 1705 and 1725.